 On August 2, 2013 the Centers for Medicare & Medicaid Services (CMS) issued a final rule, CMS-1599-F, updating fiscal year FY 2014 Medicare payment policies and rates under the Inpatient Prospective Payment System (IPPS) and the Long-Term Care Hospital Prospective Payment System (LTCH PPS).
 The final rule modifies and clarifies CMS’s longstanding policy on how Medicare contractors review inpatient hospital and critical access hospital (CAH) admissions for payment purposes.
 CMS subsequently released guidance on September 5, 2013 and January 30, 2014 that clarified the physician order and physician certification requirements for hospital inpatient admissions.

-CMS is requesting that the Medicare Administrative Contractors (MACs) re-review all claim denials under the Probe & Educate process to ensure the claim decision and subsequent education is consistent with the most recent clarifications.
-The MAC may reverse their decision and issue payment outside of the appeals process if the MAC determines that a claim is payable upon re-review by the MAC.
-Therefore, CMS urges providers to work with their MACs to determine if a claim has undergone final adjustment (in other words, has been re-reviewed) prior to submitting an appeal request.
+CMS requested that the Medicare Administrative Contractors (MACs) re-review all claim denials made under the Probe & Educate process between October 1, 2013 and January 31, 2014 to ensure the claim decision and subsequent education is consistent with the most recent clarifications.
+The MAC may reverse their decision and issue payment outside of the appeals process if the MAC determines that a claim is payable upon re-review.
+Therefore, CMS urged providers to work with their MACs to determine if a claim has undergone final adjustment (in other words, was re-reviewed) prior to submitting an appeal request.
 To ensure that the re-review process does not affect the ability of a provider to file a timely appeal of a denied claim, CMS will waive the 120 day timeframe for filing redetermination requests received before September 30, 2014 for claim denials under the Probe & Educate process that occurred on or before January 30, 2014.